Leifson1337/lseditor/README.md

 ````
 English:

-# 🧠 OpenCursor - The free alternative to Cursor AI
+# 🧠 lseditor - The free alternative to Cursor AI

 > **Cursor AI is great - but also expensive, cloud-based and limited.**
-> OpenCursor is the **open-source, local and free alternative** that you can run on your own system with your own AI models - no API limits, no privacy issues, no ongoing costs.
+> lseditor is the **open-source, local and free alternative** that you can run on your own system with your own AI models - no API limits, no privacy issues, no ongoing costs.

 ---

-## ✨ Why OpenCursor?
+## ✨ Why lseditor?

 - **Free and open source**
 - **Offline-capable** - runs completely locally, even without an internet connection